vuejs/docs/src/api/reactivity-core.md

 # Reactivity API: Core

-:::tip
+:::info See also
 To better understand the Reactivity APIs, it is recommended to read the following chapters in the guide:

-- [Reactivity Fundamentals](/guide/essentials/reactivity-fundamentals.html) with the API preference set to Composition API
+- [Reactivity Fundamentals](/guide/essentials/reactivity-fundamentals.html) (with the API preference set to Composition API)
 - [Reactivity in Depth](/guide/extras/reactivity-in-depth.html)
   :::